robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 immediately if any `critical test`_ fails.
 Also the remaining tests are marked as failed.

-.. note:: Prior to Robot Framework 2.8, this behaviour was achieved by
-          using :option:`--runmode exitonfailure`.
-Option :option:`--runmode`
-          was deprecated in 2.8 and will be removed in the future.

 Stopping on parsing or execution error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~